manaflair/mylittledom/README.md

 #### APIs

   - Unless specified otherwise, `scrollIntoView` and its variants will automatically detect the best alignment, depending on the current location of the target.
-  - In the same spirit, unless specified otherwise, `scrollIntoView` and its variants will have no effect if the target is already visible.
+In the same spirit, the default behaviour of `scrollIntoView` and its variants is to have no effect if the target is already visible.

   - The `getAttribute` and `setAttribute` functions differ from their browser counterparts in that they can store actual JavaScript objects (rather than only strings).

 #### Layouts

   - Margins do not collapse, except between siblings

   - Elements size have the same effect as if they had been declared with `box-sizing: content-box`

   - Fixed positioning will be applied relative to the nearest positioned element instead of the window

 #### Styling

   - Unlike actual CSS properties, OhUI properties are correctly typed, and expect a literal `null` instead of `"none"`

   - In the same fashion, integer values are stored and returned as such in style properties, instead of being strings

   - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored

 ### Supported CSS properties